OpenArt Review (2026): $70M ARR, LoRA-First

 TL;DR

 OpenArt scores 3.35/5 and ranks #6 of 14 platforms as of April 2026 — the highest-ranked consumer platform for custom model training.
-Its 4/5 customization score (LoRA + DreamBooth) is unmatched among consumer tools; no competitor scores above 3.
-With 8M MAU, $70M+ ARR, and 7x YoY growth, the business fundamentals are strong.
-OpenArt limitation: API removed entirely in late 2025 (1/5), no mobile app (1/5), and collaboration limited to basic sharing (2/5).
+Its 4/5 customization score (LoRA + DreamBooth) is unmatched among consumer tools; no competitor scores above 3.[2]
+With 8M MAU, $70M+ ARR, and 7x YoY growth,[1] the business fundamentals are strong.
+OpenArt limitation: API removed entirely in late 2025 (1/5), limited mobile apps (3/5),[6] and collaboration limited to basic sharing (2/5).
 Use OpenArt for custom model training on a consumer-friendly interface.
 For general-purpose generation, Fotor (3.85) and Flora (3.85) both outperform it.

 Recommended Benchmarks

-- Creative AI Platform Pricing Comparison (2026): Free Tiers, Credits, and Hidden CostsWaveSpeed at $0.07/gen is the cheapest.
-Fotor at £2.91/mo is the cheapest subscription.
-But credit systems hide the true cost.
+- AI Platform Pricing Compared (2026)WaveSpeed at $0.07/gen is cheapest.
+Fotor at £2.91/mo is cheapest subscription.
+Credit systems hide true costs and auto-renewal traps exist.

 Full Score Breakdown: 20 Dimensions

-OpenArt scores 4/5 on customization — the only consumer platform above 3 in this dimension as of April 2026.
-The profile is sharply split: 10 dimensions at 4/5, but API access at 1/5 (removed late 2025) and mobile at 1/5 (no app, no mobile web).
+OpenArt scores 4/5 on customization — the only consumer platform above 3 in this dimension as of April 2026.[10]
+The profile is sharply split: 10 dimensions at 4/5, but API access at 1/5 (removed late 2025) and mobile at 3/5 (iOS and Android apps available).
 Strong on creative tooling and community; weak on infrastructure and accessibility.

 | Dimension | Score | Notes |